UH-Connect/home-page/index.md

 <img src="doc/signin.png">

 Your first time signing in, you will be asked to select a role.
+(Note: placeholder image)

 <img src="doc/landing-norole.png">